Here are all the allegations against made Sean ‘Diddy’ Combs

 All the allegations against Sean ‘Diddy’ Combs:

-Lawsuits against the rapper began on 16 November 2023 when he was sued by singer and dancer Casandra Ventura, his former partner, who alleged years of abuse.
+Lawsuits against the rapper began on 16 November 2023 when he was sued by singer and dancer Cassie, his former partner, who alleged years of abuse.

 Casandra ‘Cassie’ Ventura